pingswept/me30-website/content/logistics/exercises.md

 ## 27. Using a state machine with a motor (Class 17)

 Imagine a Project 4 game with a 1-foot arm attached to the DC gearmotor shaft.
 Mounted at the end of the arm is a bowl.
-The motor switches directions every two seconds in order to move the bowl back and forth, switching directions every 2 seconds, as the player tries to toss a bean bag into the bowl.
+The motor moves the bowl back and forth, switching directions every 2 seconds, as the player tries to toss a bean bag into the bowl.
 In the base of the bowl is a button whose purpose is to sense the presence of the bean bag.
 When the button gets pressed by the bean bag, the player wins!
 The motor stops moving and a celebratory green LED light blinks quickly 10 times.

 Let's set up a state machine for the code for this game.